Skip to main content

 Steel & Aluminum – Support Canadian-made construction materials and packaging from companies like Stelco, Algoma Steel, and Rio Tinto Aluminum.

-Appliances – Look for Canadian brands such as Blomberg (owned by Turkish company but manufactured in Canada), Marathon Appliances, and Danby for fridges, stoves, and dishwashers.
+Appliances – For fridges, stoves, dishwashers, and microwave ovens, etc., look for Canadian brands such as Danby, Marathon Appliances and Blomberg (owned by Turkish company but manufactured in Canada)

 3. Automobiles & Transportation